craigdanj/django-blog/README.md

 # The Django blog
 A minimalistic, standalone blog built with [Django](https://www.djangoproject.com/).

+### Installation:
+1. Do a "pip install requirements.txt" from the projects root directory.
+You could optionally create a virtual environment before doing this.
+2. Set DEBUG to False in blog/blog/settings.py. this has to be done amnually for now.
+3. Serve it up with a webserver like NGINX.

 ### To Do:

 - [x] Add 'no posts found' message when post count = 0